athenas-lab/DiffSign/README.md

 ### Training and testing
-- The code uses pretrained IP-Adapter model, so no training is needed from scratch, but model can be fine-tuned on a few images using [DreamBooth](https://dreambooth.github.io/) (available in the diffusers package) for personalization.
+- The code uses pretrained IP-Adapter model, so no training is needed from scratch, but model can be fine-tuned on a few images using [DreamBooth](https://dreambooth.github.io/) (available in the diffusers package on HuggingFace) for personalization.

 - In the code, the paths to the source videos and images are hard-coded.
 Please change these to your paths before running the code.